appleatop/dfstore/README.md

 ```
 ## CICD Testing

-Try to integrate the build and unit test in the CICD.
+CICD workflows include the build, the unit tests and the system integration tests.
-All the related docker files and docker compose files are located in cicd/docker directory.
+All the related docker files and docker compose files are located in the "cicd/docker" directory.
-The test scripts are in testscripts directory.
+The test scripts are in the "testscripts" directory.

+### Unit Test
-In the go test, it assumes the presence of Postgresql, Mongo and Redis database.
-All these database servers is setup to run in separate containers using the configuration in Dockerfile_unittest_env_linux and docker-compose-unittest_env.yml, respectively.
+The unit test is go test ./... which assumes the presence of Postgresql, Mongo and Redis databases.
+All these database servers are set up to run in separate containers using the configuration in Dockerfile_unittest_env_linux and docker-compose-unittest_env.yml, respectively.

-The container ${DOCKER_PREFIX}_dfstore_testsetup will spawn the database client to setup the database required by the go test program.
+The container ${DOCKER_PREFIX}_dfstore_unittest contains all database clients to initalize the database data required by the go test program.
 It will ensure that all database servers are already up before proceeding the operation.
-The setup operation is written in testscripts/testinit.sh
+The operation is written in testscripts/unittest_init.sh.

 Once, the test setup is done, CICD process will start to build the code and run go test.

+### System Integration Test
+After the unit test is completed, all containers will be stopped.
+Then we start the containers required to set up the environment for system integration using the configuration in Dockerfile_systest_linux and docker-compose-systest.yml, respectively.

+The container ${DOCKER_PREFIX}_dfstore_systest takes care of the system integration setup written in testscripts/systest_init.sh.

+Once, the test setup is done, CICD process will start to execute testscripts/systest.sh.